DrArindamGhosh/Data-Pipeline-Using-Streaming-Data/README.md

-# Data-Pipeline-Using-Streaming-Data
-To create streaming data pipeline using Flask via interaction with PostgreSQL

 # Stream Data From Flask To Postgres
 A tutorial on streaming data from a Flask REST API and streaming the response into PostgreSQL